-An owners corporation is considered a company by the Tax Office and must pay tax at the current company rate on all income exceeding $1.
-Income is income earned (e.g. bank interest), and not fees paid by members, which are regarded as mutual funds.
+An owners corporation is considered to be a company by the Tax Office and must pay tax at the current company rate on all income exceeding $1.
+Income is money received (e.g. bank interest or rent from leasing common property) and not fees paid by members, which are regarded as mutual funds.

 The ability to charge interest on outstanding fees is capped at the maximum rate of interest payable under the Penalty Interest Rates Act 1983 (Vic) (s 29).
 It is necessary to pass a resolution to apply penalty interest and the decision to charge interest must be authorised at a general meeting.
 A committee has discretion to waive or to reduce penalty interest.
 Such a decision must be explained by the owners corporation at an annual general meeting.

 The notice of any fees and charges due and payable by the lot owner must allow at least 28 days for payment and must state the applicable interest rate and details of the dispute resolution process under the rules in respect of disputed fees and charges (s 31).
 A final notice must be provided thereafter as a prelude to legal action (s 32).